 The Impact on Lincoln's Life

 Together, Abraham and Mary Lincoln had four sons: Robert Todd, Edward Baker, William Wallace, and Thomas "Tad" Lincoln.
-However, their family life was marked by tragedy, as Edward, William, and Thomas all died young.
+That said, their family life was marked by tragedy, as Edward, William, and Thomas all died young.
 These losses deeply affected both Abraham and Mary and added to the challenges they faced as a couple.

 Trends and Latest Developments